CypherNova1337/Code-Specter/README.md

   For Name, enter Code Specter.

   For URL, paste the loader code.
-Crucially, replace YOUR_RAW_URL_HERE with the actual raw URL you copied in step 1.

   Save the bookmark.